simul/simul.github.io/ref/simul/base/EnvironmentVariables.md

 ### <a name="GetExecutableDirectory"/>std::string GetExecutableDirectory()
 Get the directory where the current exe is held.
-Get the directory where the current exe is held.

 ### <a name="GetSimulEnvironmentVariable"/>std::string GetSimulEnvironmentVariable(std::string name)
 Get the named environment variable (Windows only, other platforms return an empty string.
-Get the named environment variable (Windows only, other platforms return an empty string.

 ### <a name="GetWorkingDirectory"/>std::string GetWorkingDirectory()
 Get the current directory.
-Get the current directory.

 ### <a name="SetSimulEnvironmentVariable"/>std::string SetSimulEnvironmentVariable(std::string name, std::string value)
 Set the named environment variable for this process.
-Set the named environment variable for this process.

 ### <a name="SetWorkingDirectory"/>void SetWorkingDirectory(std::string)
-Set the current working directory.
 Set the current working directory.